Citizen scientists track Southwest Florida frog numbers by listening carefully

 “If we drain the landscape to put humans on it, we are going to see frogs disappear.
 And if frogs disappear, it means we’re losing critical wetlands that have a whole suite of functions.
 So that’s this idea of frogs as an indicator, as a canary in the coal mine.”

 Southwest Florida has experienced rapid development since the FrogWatch program began in 1998.
-More buildings and less green space generally means… less frogs.
+More buildings and less green space generally means… fewer frogs.

 However, Everham says that with restorative development techniques, it doesn’t necessarily have to be that way.